maxim-saplin/ambilytics/README.md

 4. Use the generated `firebase_options.dart` to initialize `Ambilytics` (see below)
 5. Open Firebase Console (https://console.firebase.google.com/) and choose used above project.
 Click `Analytics->Dashboard` tab to the left, click `Enable Google Analytics` button.
 You will be presented with a wizard that will link Google Analytics account to Firebase project.
 At the last step `Add the Google Analytics SDK` just click `Finish` button as `flutterfire configure` command above has already taken care of that.

 At this point you have Firebase/Google Analytics setup for up-to 4 platforms (Android, iOS, macOS and web).
-Next you need to [Configure Measurement Protocol](#measurement-protocol) to cover Windows and Linux and [Start using Ambylitics in your app](#using-ambilytics-in-your-app) and start sending events.
+Next you need to [Configure Measurement Protocol](#measurement-protocol) to cover Windows and Linux and [Start using Ambilytics in your app](#using-ambilytics-in-your-app) and start sending events.

 **Notes:**
 - Running the command will show the list of existing Firebase projects to choose one OR will suggest to create a new project.